CASTOR-telescope/ETC_frontend/README.md

    must send an email to [support@canfar.net](mailto:support@canfar.net) requesting access to the Science Portal.
 3. Inside the [Science Portal](https://www.canfar.net/science-portal/), click the "`+`"
    icon to launch a new session.
-Under "`type`", select "`castor-etc`".
+Under "`type`", select "`contrib`".
 If multiple ETC GUI versions are available, you can select the specific version you would like to use under the "`container image`" field.
+The version number is denoted by the string following the colon (e.g., `images.canfar.net/castor/castor_etc_gui:1.0.0` means version `1.0.0` of the `castor_etc_gui` CASTOR ETC GUI image).
+4. Assign a name to your ETC GUI container and choose the maximum amount of memory (RAM) and maximum number of CPU cores you would like to have available for your GUI instance.
+   Note that RAM and CPU are shared resources.
+The ETC GUI should _not_ require a lot of CPU or RAM to run.
+I cannot imagine a case where using the ETC GUI would require more than, for example, would be 4 or 8 GB of RAM and 1 or 2 CPU cores.
-4. Click the blue "`Launch`" button to start your new ETC GUI session.
+5. Click the blue "`Launch`" button to start your new ETC GUI session.
 It can take up to a minute to launch the session depending on which computing node you are assigned to and the last time the image was launched.
 Additionally, only 1 session of each type is allowed at a time and they automatically shut down after 14 consecutive days.